Crochet Bean Stitch

 Have you added the crochet bean stitch to your crochet bag of tricks?
 If not, let me convince you to do so for several reasons:

-What Makes the Bean Stitch so Special?
+What Makes the Bean Stitch So Special?

 - Easy to Learn: The bean stitch only uses single crochet (sc) and half double crochet (dc) stitches, making it perfect for beginners.